Skip to content

 Link to this section

-• Each business Kinde allows you to have multiple Environments and these contain organizations, users and applications.
+• Environments → Kinde Environments contain organizations, users, and applications.

-• In Auth0, Roles and Permissions provide information about what your users can do in your applications.
-Kinde also has Roles and Permissions and they are assigned on a per user, per organization basis, meaning the same user can have different permissions in different organizations.
-For the Auth0 equivalent of user-level roles/permissions, use the default organization.
+• Roles and Permissions → Kinde Roles and Permissions are assigned per user per organization.
+For Auth0’s equivalent of user-level roles/permissions, use the default organization.